 The most popular fitness tracker in the world, Fitbit’s flagship device doesn’t just count your steps and calories.
 There is also something called Guided Breathing Sessions.
 This is a relaxing mindfulness experience that calms your body and mind.

-In addition to reminding you to stand and walk throughout the day, watchOS4 will also prompt you to take a minute to relax, focus and meditate with an app called Breathe.
+In addition to reminding you to stand and walk throughout the day, the Apple Watch can help you destress.
+It will prompt you to take a minute to relax, focus and meditate with an app called Breathe.
 This will guide you through a series of deep breaths, and remind you to take time to relax every day.
 You choose how long you want to breathe, then let the animation and gentle taps help you focus.

 Thync waveforms activate specific nerves on the head that signal the brain to shift to a state of calm or give you a boost of energy depending on which of the two you are after at any given moment.
 You do this by choosing a connecting strip based on whether you want to feel energised or calm.